paulross/cpip/docs/doc_src/cmake_build.rst

 CPIPMain and CMake
 ====================

-This is an example of creating a demonstratoin project with CMake and CPIP.
+This is an example of creating a demonstration project with CMake and CPIP.

 ---------------------------
 Example